kputhanangadi/KCAL/README.md

 6. View Past Entries: Shows a list of all past food entries, with the ability to edit or delete them.

-7. Search Entries: Allows you to search for a specific food entry by name or date.

 ## Contributing

 If you'd like to contribute to the development of this application, please follow these steps: